 The unity of the followers of Jesus Christ in the nation’s capital, state capitols, and civic government matters immeasurably.
-This study will focus on the importance of that unity, as well as what the Bible says.
-The believer must be cognizant of specific ingredients to practice in order to achieve and maintain unity.
+This study will focus on the importance of that unity, as well as what the Bible says about the issue.
+The believer must be cognizant of specific actions to perform in order to achieve and maintain unity.

-Ephesians 4:1–3 will be examined in this quest.
+We will examine Ephesians 4:1–3 in this quest.
 Our nation desperately needs the believers in political leadership to be in unity!
 What results from a persevering unity can and will extremely bless our nation!

 Read on, my friend.